 1. Website clicks

-It’s true that clicks from organic search reflect traffic, not conversions.
+Clicks from organic search indeed reflect traffic, not conversions.
 But because clicks factor into the SEO conversion rate formula, they’re an important metric to measure.

 When you monitor clicks, pay attention to the total number and how it changes over time.
 For example, if the CTR for top-performing pages is declining over time, conversion rate optimization may help improve this metric.